Nexdata-AI/16-Categories-75239-Groups-of-Urban-Refined-Management-Data/README.md

 ## Data format
 .jpg, .json
 ## Accuracy
-the qualification rate of the bounding box is not less than 95%, the accuracy of label annotation is not
+the qualification rate of the bounding box is not less than 95%, the accuracy of label annotation is not less than 95%
 # Licensing Information
 Commercial License